photo © Tonino Bernadelli

 From the beginning of the 4th century up to the 12 century, the territory was owned by the the Abbey of Montecassino and the Abbey of San Vincenzo.
-Over the centuries Settefrati suffered devasting invasions by the Visigoths, the Ostrogoths and Longobards and, between 881 and 916, there were numerous incursions by the Saracens.There is mention of the town in a document dating from 991 when the Abbot Monsone gives to Rainaldo, the Count of Marsi, the Church and Monastery of San Paolo located in Settefrati territory.
-Another document refers to the building of a stronghold or Castrum.
-This fortification was built by the Dukes of Aquino, at the hightest point of the town to protect the townspeople from further attack.
+Over the centuries Settefrati suffered devasting invasions by the Visigoths, the Ostrogoths and Longobards and, between 881 and 916, there were numerous incursions by the Saracens.
+Aligerno, the abbot of Monte Cassino began a program of rebirth, through the building of several monasteries and fortifications, with the foundation of new settlements.
+There is mention of the town Settefrati in a document dating from 983.
+The Counts of Aquino built a fortress which was positioned at the highest point of the town to protect the townspeople from further attack.

 In the fifteenth century Settefrati suffered numerous lootings and destruction by the Aragonese militia.
-From 1595, it became part of the possessions of the Gallio family and belonged to the duchy of Alvito.
-During the sixteenth century it was attacked, looted and set on fire by a band of brigands led by Marco Sciarra.
+From 1595, it was governed by the Gallio family and formed part of the Duchy of Alvito.
+During the sixteenth century Settefrati was attacked, looted and set on fire by a band of brigands led by Marco Sciarra.
 In 1654 a violent earthquake almost completely destroyed the settlement.
 In 1656 it was temporarily abandoned due to an attack of the plague.

 During the Second World War the town was invaded and occupied by German troops.
 Subquently the town was bombed by the Allied forces, and the population suffered severe hardship and deprivations.
 This lead to another wave of emigration after the war, with many people from Settefrati settling in Stamford Connecticut in the USA.

 The town once again experienced significant damage during the earthquake of 1984, which had its epicenter in the neighbouring town of San Donato.